osmandapp/docs/README.md

 #### Click **make a contribution** from docs

-As you're using the GitHub Docs, you may find something in an article that you'd like to add to, update, or change.
+As you're using the OsmAnd Docs, you may find something in an article that you'd like to add to, update, or change.
 Click on **make a contribution** to navigate directly to that article in the codebase, so that you can begin making your contribution.

 <img src="./assets/images/contribution_cta.png" width="400">